andrewdavies-net/family-album-backup/README.md

 - mitene_download - The underlying Python script (https://github.com/perrinjerome/mitene_download) all credit
 - fammich - Advanced version with Immich integration (https://github.com/ChrisTracy/fammich)

+## Use case

+I use this as a cronjob on k8s to every week download a backup of familyalbum into a pvc.
+It sends a discord webhook to let me know how many additional files it has downloaded.

 ## Features